-The commercial bill facility is secured by the Company's interest in the Joint Venture as well as by way of a fixed and a floating charge on all assets.
+The commercial bill facility is secured by the Company's interest in the Joint Venture as well as by way of a general security agreement on all assets.
 Liquidity risk is considered low.

 A loan has been provided to the Company by the State of Victoria in accordance with the State Commitment to RAS deed whereby the State has agreed to provide support with respect to certain obligations of the Company which may arise out of the operations of the Joint Venture Agreement.
 At 31 March 2021, \$5,218,631 (2020: \$nil) was in use.